 You start with a small monolith, looking at the best design practices, and you learn how Spring Boot works with real examples.

-Then, you introduce a second microservice, and study the differences between synchronous and asynchronous communication.
+Then, you introduce a second microservice in the system, and study the differences between synchronous and asynchronous communication.
 That’s how you get to Event-Driven architectures.
 Once you enter into the world of microservices, you must learn the most important architecture patterns for distributed systems: Gateway, Service Discovery, Load Balancing, Resilience, Scalability, Distributed Tracing, etc.

-Here you can have a sneak peek at the Table of Contents:
+Here you can have a sneak peek at the Book’s Table of Contents:

 - Setting the scene

 - Who are you?

 - How is this book different from others?

 - Lombok and Java

 - Testing basics: TDD, BDD, JUnit, Mockito, AssertJ